 I grew up hearing and reading the King James version of the Bible, both at church and in the home (especially in the 1970’s and 1980’s).
-I now understand it was William Tyndale who was the primary translator of the King James Bible (estimated at 80 percent).
-I still love the King James Bible, but do read many other English translations of the Bible, as well.
+Years later, I learned it was William Tyndale who was the primary translator of the King James Bible (estimated at 80 percent).

-To any who take their English Bible for granted, you need to learn about the struggles and sacrifices of William Tyndale and others who brought you the gift of God’s Word in your mother tongue.
+I admire and appreciate the work done by William Tyndale.
+To any who take their English Bibles for granted, it would benefit you to learn about the struggles and sacrifices of William Tyndale and other early Bible translators — whose efforts helped to bring us the precious gift of God’s Word in the English language.

 This website is dedicated to shedding light on the great debt owed to William Tyndale for his translations of the Bible from the Greek and Hebrew into English nearly 500 years ago.
 The most famous Bible translations being the New Testament published in 1526 and the Pentateuch (Genesis, Exodus, Leviticus, Numbers and Deuteronomy) published in 1530.

 William Tyndale left England around 1524 to do this work.
 The 1526 New Testament was printed in Germany and smuggled into England.
 Only two (2) complete copies of this 1526 New Testament are known to exist in the world.

 One copy is owned by the British Library.
 They paid over one million pounds for it in 1994.
 The second copy was found in 1997 in a German library.
 There is a third copy that is missing quite a few pages.
 It is owned by St Paul’s Cathedral in London, England.